Release date:2016/12/8 下午 04:49:38

 Board Operations and Government Policy

-The Board implements its work in conjunction with government policy.
-Such work includes the "stabilization of prices and discouragement of hoarding and causing prices to rise."
+The Board implements its work in conjunction with government policy, and includes the "stabilization of prices and discouragement of hoarding and causing price inflation".

-To strengthen its ability to combat criminal activities that affect everyday life and to remove fear from ordinary citizens, the Board has formulated the following:
+To strengthen its ability to combat criminal activities that affect everyday life and to eliminate the fear of such crime from the general public, the Board has formulated the following measures:

-• Implementation Plan of Prosecution Authority on Projects Combating Economic Crimes
+- Implementation Plan of the Prosecution Authority for Projects that Combat Economic Crime

-• Operational Guidelines for the Implementation Plan of the Taiwan High Prosecutors Office to Combat Livelihood-Related Crimes
+- Guidelines for the Implementation Plan of the Taiwan High Prosecutors Office for Combatting Crimes that Impact People's Livelihoods

-Since the formation of the Materials Price Project team on November 5, 2007, the Board has requested all field offices and stations to report on instances of hoarding and artificially raising prices.
-The Board has also worked with competent authorities regarding administrative inspection.
+Since the formation of the Materials Price Project Team on November 5, 2007, the Board has requested all field offices and stations to report on instances of hoarding and artificial price rises.
+The Board also works with the competent authorities in conducting administrative inspections.

 Complaint Mechanism and Public Awareness

-Beginning on December 6, 2011, the Board assumed the role of the Executive Yuan's "window for lodging complaints on hoarding of goods," with the toll-free number 0800-007-007 serving as the complaint hotline.
+As of December 6, 2011, the Board has assumed the role as the Executive Yuan's "window for lodging complaints on the hoarding of goods," with the toll-free number 0800-007-007 serving as the complaint hotline.

-• Conducting joint promotions at respective field offices and stations.
+- Conducting joint promotions in respective field offices and stations

-• Coordinating propaganda efforts by public and private units.
+- Coordinating promotion efforts by public and private units

 Documentation and Research

-The Board is responsible for the compilation of annual reports on its economic crime prevention work, the production of topical research reports, and the establishment of archives to facilitate reference during investigations.
+The Board is responsible for the compilation of annual reports on its economic crime prevention work, the production of research reports on the topic, and the establishment of archives to serve as references during investigations.

 Economic Crime Prevention and Research

-Regarding the existing economic situation, irregular economic activities, new types of economic crimes, and key industrial and commercial enterprises in poor financial operating status, the Board takes the initiative to compile annual reports on economic crime prevention work and topical research reports to study preventive measures for reference by superior or relevant authorities.
-For completed cases, the Board also conducts in-depth discussions and examines the possibility of administrative oversight or legal loopholes, as well as the possible causes for such crimes.
-It then proposes specific improvements in order to prevent the recurrence of such cases.
+Regarding the existing economic situation, irregular economic activities, new types of economic crime, and key industrial and commercial enterprises in poor financial health, the Board compiles annual economic crime prevention and research reports to study preventive measures and to serve as a reference for relevant authorities.
+The Board also holds in-depth discussions on completed cases, and examines potential administrative oversight or legal loopholes and possible causes of such crimes.
+It then proposes specific improvements to prevent recurrence.

-The Board establishes, on a sustained basis, an electronic archive for information on new-style major economic crimes for reference during prevention and investigation.
+The Board has established and maintains an electronic archive for storing information on new-style major economic crime for reference during prevention and investigation activities.

 Corruption Prevention and Financial Monitoring

-The Board focuses on the prevention of corruption and negligence and examines large-amount dishonored checks and bills to ensure better advance awareness of economic crimes.
+The Board focuses on the prevention of corruption and negligence, and examines large-scale bounced checks and bills to ensure better advance awareness of economic crimes.

 Monitoring of Major Enterprises and Financial Institutions

 The Board seeks to gain an in-depth understanding of the financial operations of major domestic enterprises and financial and insurance institutions that incur serious operating losses and face financial crises.
-This is done to uncover, at first hand, suspected embezzlement of funds by insiders, the draining of corporate funds, or involuntary winding-up.
+This work is conducted to uncover suspected cases first-hand of embezzlement of funds by insiders, draining of corporate funds, or involuntary winding-up procedures.

 The Board seeks to strengthen its ability to provide advance warnings regarding:

-• Insider trading, rigging of share prices, and irregular settlements by listed or OTC companies or specific individuals using the stock market.
+- Insider trading, rigging of share prices, and irregular settlements by listed or OTC companies or specific individuals on the stock market.

-• The use of financial derivatives by foreign (Mainland) enterprises and financial institutions to conduct irregular stock or foreign exchange market operations, or those involving real estate.
+- The use of financial derivatives by foreign (mainland China) enterprises and financial institutions in conducting irregular stock or foreign exchange market operations, or those involving real estate.

 Database-Driven Inspection Workflow

-The Board utilizes various types of databases to establish a comprehensive workflow for the selective inspection of large-volume bill returns by companies and businesses.
-Based on its analysis, the Board identifies key groups and suspected check-sale groups, subsequently forwarding these findings to field units for further investigation.
+The Board utilizes various types of databases as part of a comprehensive workflow for the selective inspection of large-scale bill returns by companies and businesses.
+Following analysis, the Board identifies key groups and suspected check-sale groups, and subsequently forwards its findings to field units for further investigation.

-Studies and Discussions with Academics and Experts on Preventing Economic Crimes
+Studies and Discussions with Academics and Experts on Preventing Economic Crime

-The Board periodically hosts discussion forums focused on the prevention of economic crimes.
-Regarding completed economic crimes and issues uncovered during the collation of financial and economic information, the Board invites experts and academics in relevant fields, prosecutors, and officers from competent authorities to speak at these forums.
-They conduct in-depth analyses of causes, administrative oversights, regulatory loopholes, and other factors, while providing response measures and recommendations for improvement.
-The Board consolidates all relevant information and submits its views to superior and competent authorities for reference.
+The Board regularly hosts discussion forums focused on the prevention of economic crime.
+The Board invites experts and academics in relevant fields, prosecutors, and officers from competent authorities to speak at these forums on closed cases and issues uncovered during the collation of financial and economic information.
+They conduct in-depth analyses of causes, administrative oversights, regulatory loopholes, and other factors, and provide response measures and recommendations for improvement.
+The Board consolidates all relevant information and submits its views to the competent authorities for reference.

 Promoting Anti-Corruption Experience Exchange and Corporate Governance

-The Bureau, along with its field offices and stations, conducts sustained exchanges of anti-corruption experience with enterprises through visits to enterprise groups, science and hi-tech industrial parks, and industrial and commercial organizations and societies.
+Along with field offices and stations, the Bureau regularly exchanges anti-corruption experiences with enterprises through visits to enterprise groups, science and tech industrial parks, and industrial and commercial organizations and institutions.
 It assists enterprises in promoting corporate governance and establishes liaison windows to foster stronger partnerships between the Bureau and the business sector.